3seoksw/autonomous-vehicle/README.md

 It will be sufficient enough to arrange multiple cars on a road on random lanes.
 Although cars of the traffic are dummy cars, traffic will be implemented with a car class. <br>

 <h3 id="car">Car</h3>
-The most import job of this project to design and build a car.
+The most important job of this project to design and build a car.
 Just like any other objects, car class will be used.
 Its key properties are as follows:
 <ul>
     <li>Coordinates</li>
         <p>where the car is currently at</p>